across-suffolk/TwilightTimer/README.md

 The smaller AutomationPhat by Pimoroni is used to switch the camera on and off, controlled by the [automationhat module](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-automation-hat-and-phat).
 Note: this is the same module as used by the larger AutomationHat, hence the spelling.

-The system is to run headerless and without any echo or text output.
-The logging module is used to record activity, which also picks up logging output from the schedule module.
-The os module is used to create a timestamp file name for the log file each time the script is run. https://realpython.com/python-logging/
+The system will run headerless and without any echo or text output, access for maintenance or update is via SSH.
+The [logging module](https://realpython.com/python-logging/) is used to record activity, which also picks up logging output from the schedule module.
+The os module is used to create a timestamp file name for the log file each time the script is run.

 ## Issues yet to resolve
 1. The log shows that the job function 'switch_off' is being called twice, two minutes apart, with the first occuring on time according to the schedule times obtained by PHP.
 Unusual that the second event occurs exactly 2 minutes later.
    * Could this be caused by serial schedules being set, one before midnight and one after
    * The two minute difference may vary if the first schedule is set based on the previous days calculated times
    * (currently very near to equinox).
    * Possible solutions
      * Run one-off jobs as tagged scheules (relayJob) and clear these jobs each time PHP is run.
      * Run schedules as multi-treaded.

 2. SSH login needs to be secure - use SHA keys.